-So this is a hard one to choose, but we’ve seen quite a bit and in my opinion, these are my favourite kid-friendly places to visit for nature-loving families!
+So these are our favourite kid-friendly places to visit for nature-loving families!

 1. Sorrento back beach